CASE STUDIES ILLUSTRATE HOW HPS-4000®

 The Carib Theatre in Kingston, Jamaica opened in 1938 as a large single screen theatre.
 At 180 feet long, 85 feet wide and 65 feet high, it was one of the larger theatres in the world.
 In the decades that followed, the theatre served as one of Kingstons major cultural facilities as well as the citys largest auditorium.

-In the early 1980s, the Palace Amusement Co., owners of the Carib, were straining under the competition presented by video piracy and a growing number of home theatres.
+In the early 1980s, the Palace Amusement Co., owners of the Carib, was straining under the competition presented by video piracy and a growing number of home theatres.
 Business at the theatre was going nowhere.
 Under the leadership of the companys managing director, Douglas Graham, it was decided to upgrade the mammoth theatres motion picture presentation system.
 Recommendations were solicited from industry experts.
 The advice they received ranged from suggestions that no sound system could possibly work in such a big theatre and that it should be cut up into three theatres, to statements that the audience wouldnt know the difference between a really good system and a minimal system with only 100 watts per channel.

 These ideas were rejected as soon as they were offered.
 After attending a theatre owners convention, Douglas Graham realized that only an HPS-4000® sound system was capable of the performance required for his huge theatre.
 Believing in his customers, Graham was also convinced that the impressive sound quality would indeed attract a greater audience.